Skip to main content

 • Evaluation plans (including methods and tools)

-• Plan sequence and time frames (minimum 400 hours implemented within six months)
+• Plan sequence and time frames (minimum 400 hours within six months)

 Use the Learning and Evaluation Plan development guide to help you develop your plan.